April 27, 2011

 old Starbucks building

-now gone on the southwest corner of Sheffield & Addison
+now gone on the was on the southwest corner of Sheffield & Addison

 The Ceremony